dpgaspar/Flask-AppBuilder/docs/quickminimal.rst

 This is the most basic example, using the minimal code needed to setup a running application with F.A.B.
 Will use sqlite for the database no need to install anything.
-I do advise using the skeleton application as described on the :doc `installation`
+I do advise using the skeleton application as described on the :doc:`installation`

 ::